matrix-org/matrix-js-sdk/CONTRIBUTING.md

  * A changelog entry in the `Notes` section (see below)
  * References to any bugs fixed by the change (in GitHub's `Fixes` notation)
  * Describe the why and what is changing in the PR description so it's easy for onlookers and reviewers to onboard and context switch.
+This information is also helpful when we come to look at this in 6 months and ask "why did we do it like that?" we have a chance of finding out.
+      * Why is the change necessary?
+What problem does it solve?
+Why didn't it work before?
+Why does it work now?
+What use cases does it unlock?
+      * If you find yourself adding information on how the code works or why you chose to do it the way you did, make sure this information is also written as comments in the code itself.
+      * Sometimes a PR can change considerably as it is developed.
+In this case, the description should be updated to reflect the most recent state of the PR.
+(It can be helpful to retain the old content under a suitable heading, for additional context.)
  * Include both **before** and **after** screenshots to easily compare and discuss what's changing.
  * Include a step-by-step testing strategy so that a reviewer can check out the code locally and easily get to the point of testing your change.
  * Add comments to the diff for the reviewer that might help them to understand why the change is necessary or how they might better understand and review it.

-Things that should *not* go into your PR description:
- * Any information on how the code works or why you chose to do it the way you did.
-If this isn't obvious from your code, you haven't written enough comments.

 We rely on information in pull request to populate the information that goes into the changelogs our users see, both for the JS SDK itself and also for some